-- If we do not properly manage the development of our business, we may experience significant strains on our management and operations and disruptions in our business. - We may, as part of our growth strategy, acquire companies and businesses, and/or divest assets or businesses.
-The completion of acquisition or divestiture transactions could have an adverse effect on our financial condition. - Following acquisitions and/or divestitures, our reorganized business may not perform as we or the market expects, which could have an adverse effect on the price of our common stock. - If our goodwill and acquired intangible assets become impaired, we may be required to record a significant charge to earnings.
+- We may, as part of our growth strategy, acquire companies and businesses, and/or divest assets or businesses.
+The completion of acquisition or divestiture transactions could have an adverse effect on our financial condition. - Following acquisitions and/or divestitures, our reorganized business may not perform as we or the market expects, which could have an adverse effect on the price of our common stock.